 No problem, you can disable this feature at any time:

-Chrome, Maxthon, Opera, Safari - Click the Adblock Plus icon and select Options.
+Chrome (ABP versions <3.0.3), Maxthon, Opera (ABP versions <3.0.3), Safari - Click the Adblock Plus icon and select Options.
 Uncheck Allow some nonintrusive advertising.

-Firefox - Click the Adblock Plus icon and select Filter preferences.
+Firefox (ABP versions 1 and 2) - Click the Adblock Plus icon and select Filter preferences.
 Uncheck Allow some nonintrusive advertising.

 Internet Explorer - Click the Adblock Plus icon and select Settings.
 Uncheck Allow some nonintrusive advertising.